Memory-Efficient Differentially Private Training with Gradient Random Projection: Experiments

 We evaluate \ouralg{} on NLP fine-tuning tasks by fine-tuning RoBERTa-Large models (355M parameters) \citep{liu2019roberta} from Hugging Face\footnotemark{} on different sentence classification tasks.
 Our experimental setup is the same as in \citet{malladi2023fine} and \citet{zhang2024dpzero}: we use a few-shot setting with $512$ samples for each class in all of the datasets.
 We fine-tune models with \ouralg{} at both $(\eps=2, \delta=1e-5)$ and $(\eps=6,\delta=1e-5)$ privacy.
 We detail our hyperparameter selection in \cref{app:experimental-details}.

 \textbf{Utility:} \Cref{tab:roberta-fewshot-results} shows the results for \ouralg{} along with other DP and non-private baselines. \ouralg{} achieves a higher average test accuracy at both $\varepsilon=2$ and $\varepsilon=6$ than DPZero on all but one of the six datasets we tested on.
 On average, across the six datasets and two privacy levels, \ouralg{} improves upon the test accuracy of DPZero by $3.7\%$.
-Furthermore, \ouralg{} is competitive with DP-Adam, improving on it by an average of $1.0\%$ over the different datasets and privacy levels.
+Furthermore, \ouralg{} is competitive with DP-Adam, achieving an average of a $1.0\%$ increase in accuracy over the different datasets and privacy levels.
+To investigate the effect of the subspace dimension $r$ on the utility, in \cref{app:experimental-details-roberta} we conduct an ablation study of RoBERTa-Large on SST-2, SNLI, and TREC for $r$ ranging from $4$ to $256$.
+We observe that the accuracy drops significantly for larger $r$.
+While for non-private parameter efficient methods such as LoRA \cite{hu2021lora} there is often a small drop in accuracy on fine-tuning tasks for larger dimensions, we hypothesize that in the DP setting the interaction of the variance induced by the projection with the increasing total power of the injected noise for larger $r$ causes more significant degradation.
+Thus, we recommend that a small $r$ (e.g., $r \leq 16$) is used for fine-tuning with \ouralg{}.

-\textbf{Memory Usage:} In addition to achieving comparable utility, \ouralg{} uses less memory than DP-Adam, which we illustrate in \cref{fig:roberta-opt-memory-usage}.
-When fine-tuning on SST-2 with a batch size of 40, DP-Adam uses 78.1 GB of memory, while \ouralg{} uses only 24.4 GB of memory, a $68.7\%$ reduction.
+\textbf{Memory Usage:} In addition to achieving comparable utility, \ouralg{} uses significantly less memory than DP-Adam, which we illustrate in \cref{fig:roberta-opt-memory-usage}.
+When fine-tuning on SST-2 with a batch size of 40, DP-Adam uses 78.1 GB of memory, whereas \ouralg{} uses only 24.4 GB of memory, a $68.7\%$ reduction.
 While DPZero is very memory efficient, it takes about 10 times as many iterations to converge, which we illustrate in \cref{fig:roberta-convergence} in \cref{app:experimental-details-roberta}.
-Consequently, for the same experimental setup we use to generate the test results, DPZero takes almost 3 times as long as \ouralg{} to run (\cref{tab:roberta-timing}).
+Consequently, for the same experimental setup we use to generate the test results, even though DPZero has cheaper iterations, it takes almost 3 times as long as \ouralg{} to run (\cref{tab:roberta-timing}).
 As compared to the Vision Transformer pre-training, there is a bigger gap in memory usage between \ouralg{} and non-private Adam, which is due to gradients from the embedding layers and language modeling head not being projected.
-In \cref{app:experimental-details-roberta} we also show the effect of varying the subspace dimension $r$ on the total memory usage of \ouralg{}.
+In \cref{app:experimental-details-roberta} we also show how varying the subspace dimension $r$ affects the total memory usage of \ouralg{}.